Search for Planning Information Using Online Mapping

 To search using the online mapping system follow the general instructions on page one (link below)

-Once on the online mapping system (Select Map if there is no Category displayed).
-Next, in Category: select NATURAL
+Once on the online mapping system (Select Natural in the Maps list)

 A map will then be drawn including that address.
 You may need to zoom out to look around the area.
-When you have found the area of the tree right click in the area surrounded by a green line.
+When you have found the area of the tree select the “i” icon towards the top left of the map screen by clicking once.
+Then left click on the required part of the map area surrounded by a green line.
 This will then bring up the records for that area.

 Copies of the original TPOs can be found here.
+Detailed instructions for general searching can be found here: Planning application search 06 October 2023 v2.
 Using the information from the map, scroll down the page until you find the correct TPO and download it to your device.

 Further information about Trees and high hedges can be found here.